squidlover900/DreamServiceTS/README.md

 # DreamService
 ## Documentation
 ### DreamService:CreateContainer(Dream : Folder) -> ContainerObject
 Creates and returns a new ContainerObject for the specified Dream.
-If there is already a ContainerObject for the specified dream, return that ContaienrObject instead.
+If there is already a ContainerObject for the specified dream, return that ContainerObject instead.

 ### ContainerObject
 ```lua